Canon Law and Pastoral Theology Group

-David Heith-Stade (born 1984) is an independent scholar and the vice secretary of the Society for the Law of the Eastern Churches (Vienna).
+David Heith-Stade (born 1984) is post-doctoral assistant at the University of Vienna and the vice secretary of the Society for the Law of the Eastern Churches (Vienna).
 He holds a doctorate in theology from Lund University (2015), Sweden, as well as a master’s degree in theology (2009) and a bachelor’s degree in religious studies (2010) from Uppsala University, Sweden.
 His main research interests are canon law, post-Byzantine church history, and Eastern Orthodoxy theology from the early-modern period until the beginning of the 20th century.

 George Grigorita, University of Bucharest (Bucharest, Romania)

 Alexander Rentel, St. Vladimir’s Orthodox Theological Seminary (Crestwood, New York, USA)

 St. Paul wrote, “all things should be done decently and in order” (1 Cor 14:40 NRSV) and “love is the fulfilling of the law” (Rom 13:10 NRSV).
 Canon law regulates the organization of the Church and its activities under the leadership of the episcopal ministry when carrying out its mission from Christ.